stackrox/stackrox/operator/README.md

 Central Services and Secured Cluster Services operator.

-## Requirements

- - operator-sdk 1.5.x

 ## Quickstart

-All following commands should be ran from this directory (`operator/`).
+All following commands should be run from this directory (`operator/`).

 1. Build and run operator locally.
 Note that this starts the operator without deploying it as a container in the cluster.
 See [Advanced usage](#advanced-usage) for different ways of running operator.